teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 ## The Game

-*Blades in the Dark* is a game about a group of daring characters building an enterprising crew.
+*Capes in the Dark* is a game about a group of daring characters building an enterprising crew.
 We play to find out if the fledgling crew can thrive amidst the teeming threats that surround it.

 ## The Players